Case Study 1

 This is the qualification, the pinnacle of the wine trade, which will open every door.
 Around 300 people have achieved the qualification which has been in existence since 1953.
 This is a self-study course lasting for a minimum of two years involving theory and practice with a dissertation at the end all with the help of a Master of Wine mentor. www.mastersofwine.org

 There are only a few institutions worldwide offering a business orientated master in the wine industry.
-The Burgundy School of Business in Dijon, known also as the Groupe ESC Dijon Bourgogne, has two courses, one culminating in an MSc in Wine Business, the other an MSc in Wine Management.
-Both courses are taught in English. www.bsbu.eu
+The Burgundy School of Wine and Spirits, associated with the Burgundy School of Business in Dijon, offers two courses, one culminating in an MSc in Wine Business, the other an MSc in Wine Management.
+Both courses are taught in English.
+In 2018 an MBA course was added. www.swsb.eu

 MSc in Wine Business